huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Growth Mindset.md

 # [The Power of Yet](https://youtu.be/J-swZaKN2Ic)

-> _“Not the 'not,' but the 'not yet.' — [@markaurelMeditations2006]_
+> _“Not the ‘not,’ but the ‘not yet.’ — [@markaurelMeditations2006]_

-* “I'm not good enough” → “I'm not good enough…_yet_.”
+* “I’m not good enough” → “I’m not good enough…_yet_.”
-* “I don't know how to do it” → “I don't know how to do it…_yet_.”
+* “I don’t know how to do it” → “I don’t know how to do it…_yet_.”
-* “I'm not capable of that” → “I'm not capable of that…_yet_.”
+* “I’m not capable of that” → “I’m not capable of that…_yet_.”

 ---

 # The “have been” Mindset

-* I am strong because I've been weak.
+* I am strong because I’ve been weak.
-* I am fearless because I've been afraid.
+* I am fearless because I’ve been afraid.
-* I am wise because I've been foolish.
+* I am wise because I’ve been foolish.

 ---